 The Wellness Education Centre provides a diverse variety of volunteer opportunities in which dedicated University of Guelph students can become involved in the campus community.
 Our volunteers are committed to providing outreach programs and services that promote and support students’ health and well-being.
 If you are interested in joining one (or more!) of our volunteer teams, they are listed below.

 The Wellness Education Centre’s volunteers provide support to the large-scale health promotion and wellness education programs that are offered by Student Wellness Services.
 These may include, but are not limited to flu vaccine clinics, mass STI testing, awareness weeks, event promotion and Leave the Pack Behind events.
-Volunteers sign-up for various events and the corresponding event-specific trainings on an ongoing to complete the minimum requirement of seven hours throughout the school year.
+Volunteers sign-up for various events and the corresponding event-specific trainings on an ongoing to complete the minimum requirement of seven hours throughout the semester.

 The Peer Helper Program offers experiential learning opportunities for passionate students to become more involved with on-campus organizations.
 As a Peer Health Educator at the Wellness Education Centre, your role involves planning and executing team-specific events, facilitating workshops, attending bi-weekly trainings and providing resources to fellow students in support of health and well-being.
 This program requires weekly a commitment of ten hours.